Environment & Ecology

 Brine Shrimp

-Brine shrimp are crustaceans that inhabit saline waters around the world and are a valuable food source to migratory birds that congregate in and around Great Salt Lake.
+Brine shrimp are crustaceans that inhabit saline waters around the world and are a valuable food source to migratory birds that congregate in and around the Great Salt Lake.
 Without this food source, the birds’ long migrations wouldn’t be possible.

 Wetlands